THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

+On AWS EC2, we deploy THC with software PS built on top of BytePS \cite{BytePS} servers.
+We compare THC against BytePS with colocated PS ({\em BytePS}) and Horovod \cite{horovod}.
+All systems use the TCP protocol to communicate.
+Unless noted otherwise, we use the following THC configuration: granularity 30, $p$-fraction 1/32, and 16 quantization levels.
+This configuration avoids overflow for up to eight workers, saturates the worker to PS bandwidth of our system prototype, and consistently achieves high accuracy across various models.

-\textbf{Workloads.} We evaluate THC with both computer vision models and language models.
-For computer vision models, we use ResNet50, ResNet101, ResNet152 \cite{resnet}, VGG16, and VGG19 \cite{vgg}.
-For language models, we choose RoBERTa-base \cite{roberta} and OpenAI GPT-2 \cite{GPT2}.
-We train the computer vision models with the ImageNet1K dataset \cite{imagenet} using batch size 32, and train the language models with the GLUE (General Language Understanding Evaluation benchmark) SST2 (The Stanford Sentiment Treebank) task \cite{sst2} using batch size 32.
+\textbf{Workloads.} We evaluate THC with network-intensive \cite{ATP, SwitchML} computer vision models (VGG16 and VGG19 \cite{vgg}) and language models (RoBERTa-base, RoBERTa-large \cite{roberta}, Bart-large\cite{bart}, BERT-base\cite{bert}, and OpenAI GPT-2 \cite{GPT2}).
+We train the vision models with the ImageNet1K dataset \cite{imagenet} and train the language models with the GLUE (General Language Understanding Evaluation benchmark) SST2 (The Stanford Sentiment Treebank) task \cite{sst2}.
+Unless noted otherwise, we set the per-GPU batch size as 32.
+We include results for computation-intensive models that don't benefit much from accelerated inter-machine communication in Appendix \ref{appendix:c}.

-{\bf Metrics.} We first measure time-to-accuracy (TTA) as the training time needed to reach a target top5 validation accuracy.
-We then present the training throughput (images per second or tokens per second referred to as {\em sample per second}) for all training tasks.
-We also show the breakdown of computation and synchronization time to highlight the factors that contribute to THC's improvements.
+{\bf Metrics.} We first measure time-to-accuracy (TTA) as the training time needed to reach a target validation accuracy.
+We set the target accuracy based on the convergence of our no-compression baseline.
+We then present the training throughput (images per second or tokens per second referred to as {\em samples per second}) for all training tasks.
+We also show the breakdown of computation and communication time to highlight the factors that contribute to THC's improvements.